 Nikoletta Erdelyi is a Communication & Culture student at York University.
-She's an expert in valuable oriental carpets and their care and if you'd like to know more about this esoteric profession, call this NYC rug cleaning service during the weekends when she's on duty.
+She's an expert in valuable oriental carpets and their care and if you'd like to know more about this esoteric profession, call when she's on duty.
 She'll be glad to assist you with your rugs or any fabric floor covering.
 She likes to people-watch in downtown coffee shops, and lives for expression through writing.

 Whether Magazine 2015 Call for Submissions

 Want is all about absence, but whether we’re talking about economics or love it never seems to be about emptiness.
 This spring we look at want both as desire and as lack, as a need and as a failure to meet it.